weathergard/labcoat/README.md

 ```

 #### Numbering style
-If you prefer alphabetical numbering for your footnotes (i, ii, or I, II, etc.), add the `alpha-footnotes` attribute to your enclosing article element, as follows: `<article alpha-footnotes>`.
-You'll need to use CSS to style your `<ol>` numbering style to match.
+If you prefer alphabetical numbering for your end notes, add the `alpha` attribute as follows: `<endnotes alpha />`.
+Then set the `list-style` CSS property on `ol.notes` to match.

 ## &lt;citation /> and &lt;bibliography />
 The `<citation>` and the companion `<bibliography />` elements allow the creation of linked in-text citations and a full-length, alphabetized bibliography section, using an external store of bibliographic data.
 Provide a file path or URL to a JSON file (format given below) as attribute.